 Among the host of resources you should look up to at the island are the Rabbit beach, Cala Pulcino beath, Rabbit Island, and the Cala Croce.

-These features allow you to view turtles, swim, dive, snorkel and sunbathe.
+These features allow you to view turtles, swim, dive, snorkel, and sunbathe.

 If you like boat riding, you have the gentle sea waves to take advantage of.
-Indeed, the portion of the sea that surrounds the island is gentle enough to guarantee safe and fulfilling rides.
+Indeed, the portion of the sea that surrounds the island is soft enough to guarantee safe and fulfilling rides.

 Just like Lampedusa, the island of Sicily is also Italian territory.
 It is by far the largest of the Mediterranean islands and is filthy rich in history.